 Serial Cert.
-Title of Certificate Remarks No. No. Title of Certificate
+Title of Certificate Remarks No. No.

 (Note: Copies of Certificates are attached)

 - 4. Details of equipment forming part of the watertight and weather tight integrity of the ship(e.g. overboard discharges, air pipes, ventilators, cable transit sealing systems) (2021) - 1) List of Drawings or Copies of Certificates